pyca/cryptography/docs/hazmat/primitives/aead.rst

         called encrypt with ``associated_data`` you must pass the same ``associated_data`` in decrypt or the integrity check will fail.

-        :param bytes nonce: A value of between 7 and 13 bytes.
+        :param nonce: A value of between 7 and 13 bytes.
 This is the same value used when you originally called encrypt.
             **NEVER REUSE A NONCE** with a key.
+        :type nonce: :term:`bytes-like`
         :param bytes data: The data to decrypt (with tag appended).
         :param bytes associated_data: Additional data to authenticate.
 Can be ``None`` if none was passed during encryption.